Four Seasons Restaurant: Demise

 In mid-2015, Rosen announced that the restaurant's lease would not be extended upon its expiry the following year.
 His company RFR Realty proposed changes to the Four Seasons' interior, which the LPC largely rejected, except for a replacement of the carpet.
 Prior to this announcement, Niccolini and von Bidder had conflicted with Rosen for the preceding several years.
 The Four Seasons' rent increased from 20 to 105 $/ft2.
 The Seagram Building location closed after dinner service on July 16, 2016.

 Soon after, on July 26, auctioneer Wright sold the furnishings of the restaurant inside the old Pool Room.
 The sale was originally estimated to bring in $1.33 million but, by the end of the auction, it had brought in $4.1 million.
 The items were sold at unusually high prices: for example, four ashtrays were sold for $12,500 and a banquette sold for $52,500.
 Rosen opened two new restaurants in the old Seagram Building space, known as the Pool and the Grill, which merged into a single restaurant in early 2020.

 At the end of 2017, Niccolini and von Bidder announced that they would reopen the restaurant at 280 Park Avenue the next year, following a two-year delay.
 Prior to the restaurant's reopening, Diego Garcia was hired as executive chef and Bill Yosses were hired as pastry chef.
 The Four Seasons reopened at 42 East 49th Street (inside 280 Park Avenue) on the week of August 14, 2018.
 The new space, designed by Brazilian architect Isay Weinfeld, cost $30 million to build.
 This cost was partially funded by donations from some of the Four Seasons' longtime patrons.

 Many of the design elements evoked the décor of the former location.
 The space included a long hallway connecting the new restaurant's bar and dining room.
 The bar room had 50 seats and contained a sunken reflecting pool measuring 16 by 16 ft.
 The rectangular dining room had stone floors with irregular patterns; windows with gold-mesh panels; and metal rods on the ceiling.
 The new location was smaller than the original Seagram Building location, with 33 tables and a total of 299 seats.

 In December 2018, von Bidder requested that Niccolini resign from his position due to sexual harassment allegations against the latter.
 The relocated restaurant struggled to make a profit in its new location, in part because the two co-owners had borrowed nearly $40 million to open its new location.
 Other issues included the declining popularity of the "power lunch", as well as the negative publicity surrounding Niccolini's resignation.
 The Four Seasons closed permanently on June 11, 2019.
 Indicative of the Four Seasons' troubles was that the restaurant had several empty tables during its final Saturday.
-The Brazilian firm Fasano Group leased the 280 Park Avenue space in late 2019, and Fasano opened an Italian restaurant there in February 2022, retaining much of the décor of the second Four Seasons.
+In late 2019, the Brazilian firm Fasano Group leased the 280 Park Avenue space.
+In February 2022, Fasano opened an Italian restaurant there, retaining much of the décor of the second Four Seasons.